 Andy Hoffman Updates

 Thank you for visiting the medical update page for Andy Hoffman, Co-Founder of the Team Jack Foundation.
 Andy was diagnosed with Glioblastoma in late July 2020.
-Now, he and his son, Jack, are both fighting brain cancer.
-To be notified of updates on Andy, click the button below.
+On March 1, 2021 he passed away surrounded by his family.
+To make a memorial donation in honor of Andy, click the button below.

 Update 7: December 2, 2020